-Top Tech Events in Toronto in 2020
+Top Tech Events in Toronto in 2023

-Date: October 19-22
+Date: October 1–4

-Held in downtown Toronto, SecTor features insights and network with some of the IT industry’s most respected experts.
+Held in downtown Toronto, SecTor features insights and network opportunities with some of the IT industry’s most respected experts.
 Get the inside scoop on the latest in technical security and IT management techniques, and seize opportunities for hands-on learning in the IT Hack lab, which lets you put everything you’ve learned into practice.
 In addition to its impressive panel of speakers, SecTor also includes a career fair with companies actively recruiting candidates, career coaching, and more than 100 exhibitors of innovative IT products on the expo floor.

-Date: November 25
+Date: November 1

 IT professionals can’t miss the iTech Toronto conference, which brings industry experts and the latest IT technology together for a day of exhibitions, seminars, panel discussions, and demos.
-The conference will focus on the cloud, data centres, infrastructure, security, and mobility this year, bringing together global experts to share their insight on each topic.
+The conference will focus on the cloud, data centers, infrastructure, security, and mobility this year, bringing together global experts to share their insight on each topic.
 Browse upcoming and previously recorded webinars on the iTech site to get yourself ready for the big day in November by taking a close look at cyber recovery, artificial intelligence, IoT, and more.

 Take Your Learning Higher

-While tech conferences can be a quick way to expand your skillset and meet fellow tech professionals, a degree or certificate may be the best option for those seeking to deepen their knowledge in a particular area of tech.
+While tech conferences can be a quick way to expand your skill set and meet fellow tech professionals, a degree or certificate may be the best option for those seeking to deepen their knowledge in a particular area of tech.
 Northeastern’s portfolio of online and on-ground tech programs are based in Seattle, Silicon Valley, Vancouver, Toronto, and Boston, providing students with access to industry experts and the latest developments in technology.